Beating the Heat at Outdoor Events

 All events should have access to a fully stocked first-aid kit and all staff and team members should have knowledge of how to react in the event of a medical emergency.
 When your church is trying to beat the heat, there’s no better tool than preparation.

-During our years of service as an insurance provider focused on meeting the needs of churches, non-profit organizations and Christian schools, we at Beacon Insurance Agency have formed relationships with GuideOne Insurance and Church Mutual.
-These partners reinforce our ability to serve the many needs of our clients and provide access to invaluable safety resources that guide them in the various ways they serve their communities.
+During our years of service as an insurance provider focused on meeting the needs of churches, non-profit organizations and Christian schools, we at Beacon Insurance Agency have formed relationships with GuideOne Insurance.
+This partnership reinforces our ability to serve the many needs of our clients and provide access to invaluable safety resources that guide them in the various ways they serve their communities.
 We know the importance of staying safe and we want our clients to have everything they need to serve as safely as possible.

 Beat the heat and keep your outdoor events safe to enjoy!
 Call the experienced agents at Beacon Insurance Agency to learn more about the insurance coverage and safety resources we offer today!